Northeastern Logo

 The Feucht paper discovered that induction operates at two levels: token-level and concept-level.

-Token-Level Induction
+Token-Level Mechanisms

 "When Mary and John went to the store, Mary gave a drink to"